-Pia is a junior commercial barrister with particular interest in banking, commercial contracts, financial services and civil fraud.
+Pia is a commercial barrister with particular interest in banking, commercial contracts, financial services and civil fraud.
 Pia also has experience in matters involving company and regulatory law.
 She is led in complex, high-value, commercial litigation, as well as appearing as sole advocate in trials and applications in the High Court and County Courts.

 Recent instructions include:

 - Dinglis Properties Limited v Dinglis Management Limited (2016 -2017) – acting as junior counsel led by David Peters (Essex Court Chambers) in the Chancery Division of the High Court defending a high-value claim for fraud.